-The FSA ID consists of 4 parts:
+The FSA ID consists of 7 parts:

-- IDENTITY: Full name, social security number, email, date of birth, username and password - PROFILE: mailing address, phone number optional, and 5 security questions and answers - REVIEW: Show an overview of profile but will not show the full SSN or the answers to the challenge questions - DONE: The FSA ID website gives students direct access to https://studentaid.ed.gov/sa/fafsa.
-The FAFSA sign-in is on the left side of the "Login" page at https://studentaid.ed.gov/sa/fafsa.
+- PERSONAL INFORMATION: Full name, social security number, date of birth. - ACCOUNT INFROMATION: Username, email, and password. - CONTACT INFORMATION: Mailing address, and phone number. - COMMUNICATION PREFERNCES: Communication options and language preference. - CHALLENGE QUESTIONS: 5 security questions and answers. - CONFIRM AND VERIFY: Shows an overview of profile but will not show the full SSN or the answers to the challenge questions - ACCOUNT RECOVERY: Verify Email address and phone number (if used for password recovery) - The FSA ID website gives students direct access to https://studentaid.ed.gov.